Please keep in mind, this is for a 4 wire cord and the outlet for a stove/oven.

 A quick little guide.
-Red is line (110 volt) black is also line (110 volts) White is Neutral and green is ground.
+The red line (120 volts) and the black is also line (120 volts) White is Neutral and green is ground.
 G Ground.
 L1 line.
 L2 line.
 White N

 Remember the green wire, GROUND is the most important wire.
 Why because it protects your life.

 Most newer stoves with ovens require a 50 amp service.
 So you will really need to make sure if your stove/oven requires 50 amp or not.
 And make you have a 50 amp wire and a 50 amp breaker.
 Now I’m not saying it won’t work if you don’t but once you’re cooking that Thanksgiving turkey and all the good stuff on the stovetop with all your quest coming cover in an hour or so that’s when the problems begin.